Telegraph Avenue: Post–Vietnam War era

 The events of the 1960s and 1970s had made Telegraph, as well as Berkeley, a symbol of the counterculture of the 1960s.
 Over the next couple of decades the Berkeley end of Telegraph became home to increasing numbers of homeless people and panhandlers, and by the 1990s had become a destination point for runaways from around the United States.
 The numbers of panhandlers have decreased since a series of police sweeps in the late 1990s.
 University students remain the largest daily population on Telegraph, which still serves as the anchor of food, culture and student life on the south side of campus.

 More recently, a Korean business district has emerged just south of Temescal along Telegraph Ave.
 Attempts to change the name of the area to Koreatown have led to controversy, as most residents of the surrounding neighborhoods do not identify as Korean or Korean-American.
 A large Ethiopian and Eritrean population has also resulted in a string of Ethiopian restaurants, cafes and social clubs, stretching along Telegraph from about 30th Street in Oakland all the way into Berkeley.

-As a result of heavy foot traffic and the narrow width of the street, the area near the Berkeley campus is designated as a one-way street by the city, and there have been talks of completely eliminating car access, a topic still hotly debated in the city council.
+As a result of heavy foot traffic and the narrow width of the street, the segment extending from Dwight Way north to the UC Berkeley campus was designated as a one-way street by the city (c.1969), and there have been talks of completely eliminating car access, a topic still hotly debated in the city council.
 A proposal by AC Transit to build a Bus rapid transit line on Telegraph has stirred up controversy, especially on the northern end where it might result in the elimination of parking and/or car access.